yc004/Pothole_CBAM_YOLO/docs/en/yolov5/environments/azureml_quickstart_tutorial.md

 - **Train** the model on a dataset like [COCO128](../../datasets/detect/coco128.md).
 Check the [Training Mode](../../modes/train.md) documentation for more details.

     ```bash
-    # Start training using yolov5s pretrained weights on the COCO128 dataset
+    # Start training using yolov5s pretrained weights on the COCO128 datasets
     python train.py --data coco128.yaml --weights yolov5s.pt --img 640 --epochs 10 --batch 16
     ```